ClickHouse/ClickHouse/docs/en/operations/table_engines/mysql.md

 See the detailed description of the [CREATE TABLE](../../query_language/create.md#create-table-query) query.

-The table structure can be not the same as the original MySQL table structure:
+The table structure can be different than original MySQL table structure:

-- Names of columns should be the same as in the original MySQL table, but you can use just some of these columns in any order.
+- Specified column names in the query must be identical to ones in MySQL table.
+That's how Clickhouse maps both columns.
+- Any number of colums can be specified.
+So you are not forced to use all columns in MySQL table.
+Also, column order in table definition is not important.
-- Types of columns may differ from the types in the original MySQL table.
-ClickHouse tries to [cast](../../query_language/functions/type_conversion_functions.md#type_conversion_function-cast) values into the ClickHouse data types.
+- If type of a column differs from the type of corresponding column in the MySQL table, then ClickHouse tries to [cast](../../query_language/functions/type_conversion_functions.md#type_conversion_function-cast) values into the ClickHouse data types.

 **Engine Parameters**

 - `host:port` — MySQL server address.
-- `database` — Remote database name.
+- `database` — MySQL database name.
-- `table` — Remote table name.
+- `table` — MySQL table name.
-- `user` — MySQL user.
+- `user` — MySQL username that has access to specified table.
 - `password` — User password.
 - `replace_query` — Flag that sets query substitution `INSERT INTO` to `REPLACE INTO`.
 If `replace_query=1`, the query is replaced.
 - `on_duplicate_clause` — The `ON DUPLICATE KEY on_duplicate_clause` expression that is added to the `INSERT` query.